AshishSingh789/BCG_virtual_Internship/README.md

 # BCG X Virtual Internship - Data Science Project
 This repository contains the work I completed during the BCG X Virtual Internship (June 2024 - September 2024) offered through Forage.
-The project focused on analyzing customer churn for a company named PowerCo, utilizing the full data science process from business understanding to model evaluation.
+The project focused on analyzing customer churn for Powerco, utilizing the full data science process from business understanding to model evaluation.

 # Project Overview
 As part of this virtual internship, I worked on various tasks that mirror the typical responsibilities of a Data Scientist at BCG X. These tasks were designed to give hands-on experience in solving business problems using data-driven methodologies.